Funeral homes in LA, nationwide to offer free limo rides to the polls on Election Day

 Funeral homes in Los Angeles and across the country are offering free limo rides to the polls on Election Day.

-The National Association for Funeral Homes hopes to provide rides for up to 300,000 people.
+The National Funeral Directors & Morticians Association hopes to provide rides for up to 300,000 people in cities across the country, including in L.A., Baltimore, Miami, Detroit and Kansas City, according to a statement obtained by The Baltimore Sun.

 The program is primarily for people ages 55 and over, but the association says funeral homes won't turn down any ride requests.